code-haven/meeting-countdown-music/README.md

-# Meeting Countdown Timer for macOS
+# Meeting Countdown Music
 A background service that plays a countdown audio clip (e.g. the BBC News countdown) timed to end exactly when your first meeting of the day starts.

-Think of it as your personal "we're going live" moment before every standup.
+Inspired by this tweet: https://x.com/rtwlz/status/2036082537949434164 that played the BBC news theme (epic)

 ## How it works